 The alternatives are between:

-- HMRC approved options; and
+- HMRC approved options or EMI options in smaller companies; and

 - Cash based awards linked to the share value often referred to as phantom options.

 We do recommend that you consider awarding HMRC approved options before deciding upon unapproved options.
 The main reason is because of the tax savings offered to employees under HMRC approved options.